eternagame/EternaBrain/README.md

 61/100

 ## Dependencies
-Python: `numpy, tensorflow, pandas, seaborn, matplotlib`
+Python: `numpy, tensorflow, pandas, seaborn, matplotlib, scikit-learn`

 `RNAfold` versions 1.8.5 and 2.3.5 from ViennaRNA

 `EteRNABot` - You will have to clone the EteRNABot repository and move the files to your directory.
 Currently, there is no installation option for EteRNABot.

+R: `ggplot2, reshape2`

 ## To Use
 ### Step 1: Generate the training data